Rugby union has been regarded as New Zealand’s national game since the early 20th century.

 A 2013/14 survey suggested that among all sport and recreational activities, rugby ranked 26th, with 3.6% of the population aged 16 and over participating in the game at least once in the previous 12 months.
 Men’s participation rate was 6.8%; women’s was under 2%.

 There was a distinctive involvement by particular ethnic groups.
 While about 3% of New Zealand Europeans aged 16 and over played rugby, about 10% of Māori and 13.5% of Pacific peoples did so.
 More than 50% of rugby players were Pacific or Māori people.

 In 2011 the Rugby World Cup matches in New Zealand attracted an average of over 30,000 spectators – although many of these were overseas visitors.
 Test matches in New Zealand normally attract over that number.
-However Super 15 games in 2011 drew on average less than 10,000, and the average gate at the provincial ITM Cup final from 2007–10 was just under 15,000.
-In Wellington 3,816 people went on average to each ITM Cup game in 2011.
+However Super 15 games in 2011 drew on average less than 10,000, and the average gate at the provincial ITM Cup final from 2007 to 2010 was just under 15,000.
+In Wellington, an average of 3,816 people attended each ITM Cup game in 2011.

 Television viewing is substantial.
-Over 2 million New Zealanders watched the World Cup final in October 2011 – just over half of all New Zealanders above the age of five.
-Each weekend during the 2015 rugby season, Sky Television (to which about half of all households subscribe) had coverage of six or seven Super Rugby games, five special rugby programmes, numerous replays and a dedicated rugby channel.
+More than 2 million New Zealanders watched the World Cup final in October 2011 – just over half of all New Zealanders above the age of five.
+Each weekend during the 2015 rugby season, Sky Television (to which about half of all households subscribed) had coverage of six or seven Super Rugby games, five special rugby programmes, numerous replays and a dedicated rugby channel.

-In September 2010 research suggested that 64% of New Zealanders were interested in rugby, compared with 45% for football (soccer) and 44% for netball.
-The result is that rugby has more television coverage and more press columns and is the subject of more tearoom banter than any other sport.
+In September 2010, research suggested that 64% of New Zealanders were interested in rugby, compared with 45% for football and 44% for netball.
+Rugby has more television coverage and more press columns, and is the subject of more tearoom banter than any other sport.